freddez/gnome-shell-simple-message/README.md

 Install the extension from the [extension website](https://extensions.gnome.org/extension/5018/simple-message/).

-You can change the message from command line with `gsettings`:
+You can change the message from command line with `gsettings` (or in the preference panel):

 ```sh
 gsettings --schemadir $HOME/.local/share/gnome-shell/extensions/simple-message@freddez/schemas \